johnAlexamon/dicom_sender/README_DIST.md

 ## How to Use

 ### 1. Start the Application
-- Double-click on `DICOM_Sender.exe` to start the application
+- Double-click on `Alexamon_DICOM_Sender.exe` to start the application

 ### 2. Configure Server Settings
 - Enter the PACS server IP address, port, and AE Title in the respective fields